This post is also available in: 日本語 (Japanese)

 Palo Alto Networks customers receive protections from and mitigations for CVE-2024-3400 and malware used in post-exploitation activity in the following ways:

-Palo Alto Networks recommends customers with a Threat Prevention subscription block attacks for this vulnerability by enabling Threat ID 95187 (introduced in Applications and Threats content version 8833-8682).
-In addition to enabling Threat ID 95187, customers must ensure vulnerability protection has been applied to their GlobalProtect interface to prevent exploitation of this issue on their device.
+To apply the Threat IDs, customers must ensure that vulnerability protection has been applied to their GlobalProtect interface to prevent exploitation of this issue on their device.
 Please see the relevant LIVEcommunity article for more information.

 The Managed Threat Hunting section below includes XQL queries that can be used to search for signs of exploitation of this CVE.